KangCai/DAISY-Efficient-Dense-Descriptor/README.md

 [中文](https://github.com/KangCai/DAISY-Efficient-Dense-Descriptor/blob/master/README_zh_CN.md)

 Kang is glad you find me.
-This is an project for realization of paper "DAISY: An Efficient Dense Descriptor Applied to Wide-Baseline Stereo".
+This is an project for explanation and application of paper "DAISY: An Efficient Dense Descriptor Applied to Wide-Baseline Stereo".
 Any suggestions or comments well be welcome.

 ---